 Bringing Democracy Home

-The Commission on Co-operative Housing's independent research project 'Bringing Democracy Home' found that co-operative and mutual housing has consistently produced a range of benefits including above average resident satisfaction ratings and sound housing management performance.
-Benefits extend beyond the performance indicators: people who live in democratically owned or managed housing take more responsibility, and feel a greater sense of belonging, identity and ownership.
+'Bringing Democracy Home' shows that the benefits extend beyond the performance indicators: people who live in democratically owned or managed housing take more responsibility, and feel a greater sense of belonging, identity and ownership.

 Co-operative members who have started out with broken lives widely acknowledge how mutual housing has provided opportunities to reshape their futures by acquiring skills and moving into work.
 And members tend to be good citizens - tackling climate change, volunteering as school governors, transforming the wider neighbourhood, and participating in activities that foster community cohesion.